-- A vehicle needs to be retrofitted with sensors, AI compute hardware, data storage, vehicle IO interface and potentially even a drive-by-wire interface.
+- A vehicle must be retrofitted with sensors, AI compute hardware, data storage, a vehicle I/O interface, and potentially even a drive-by-wire interface.

-- Middleware needs to be implemented to orchestrate the individual functional components.
+- Middleware must be implemented to orchestrate the individual functional components.

-- Fundamental software components for vehicle IO, sensor interfacing, calibration, recording need to be implemented.
+- Fundamental software components for vehicle I/O, sensor interfacing, calibration, and recording must be implemented.

 The NVIDIA DRIVE AGX autonomous vehicle compute platform is designed to substantially simplify these efforts, enabling researchers to focus on what’s most important.

 Prof. Daniel Watzenig and the Autonomous Racing Graz team (a collaboration between Graz University of Technology and Virtual Vehicle Research) are pushing autonomous driving to the limit with driverless racing.
 Powered by NVIDIA DRIVE AGX, the team’s vehicle managed to secure third place in the 2020 Roborace Season Alpha and was the highest-finishing academic team.

 “Autonomous racing comes with very high requirements against software and hardware but also against weight and space.
 As researchers, we need to focus on trying out new approaches and iterate quickly–the NVIDIA DRIVE AGX platform is a perfect fit to these needs and has proven to be a key factor of our team’s success.”
 Watzenig said.